Ranibennur Blackbuck Sanctuary: Flora

 The original vegetation until 1956 consisted mainly of Acacia, catechu, Prosopis juliflora, Dodonaea viscosa and Cassia auriculata.
 In an attempt to increase vegetation cover in the area, it was planted with eucalyptus and some indigenous species.
 Today, the top canopy is made up almost only of eucalyptus, along with some Hardwickia, binata and Albizia amara.
 The middle and lower storeys consist of Acacia, catechu, Prosopis juliflora, Dodonaea viscosa, Acaxia sundra, Zizyphus mauritiana, Lantana camara, Randia sp. sacred Tree and Cassia auriculata.
 The western portion has more open scrubland.
 Subabul (leucaena leucocephala) has been planted in patches in some parts of the sanctuary.
 Cassia fistula, neem (Azadirachta indica), Holoptelia integrifolia, Madhuca indica, Ficus sp. and bamboo have been planted along the sanctuary's roads.

 Fauna

 The sanctuary is known for its blackbuck and wolf populations.
 Other mammals include wild boar, fox, jackal, langur, porcupine, common mongoose, Bengal monitor hare and pangolin.
 The population of blackbuck has seen a constant increase since the establishment of the sanctuary.
 The great Indian bustard, a large cursorial bird, which was quite common in the short grass plains and semi-arid areas of the Indian subcontinent 100 years ago, was indiscriminately hunted, and its habitat destroyed, resulting in a drastic decline in its population, until it came under stringent protection in the 1970s.
 The highest estimate of bustard in the Ranebennur sanctuary is 14 birds.
-Apart from the great Indian bustard, avifauna in the sanctuary include peafowl, Asian paradise flycatcher, little grebe, little cormorant, spot billed duck, Fan tail, Tickell blue flycatcher, sparrow hawk, Red wattled lapwing, sirkeer cuckoo, large grey babbler, baybacked shrike and black drongo.
+Apart from the great Indian bustard, avifauna in the sanctuary include peafowl, Asian paradise flycatcher, little grebe, little cormorant, Indian spot-billed duck, fantails, Tickell's blue flycatcher, sparrow hawk, Red-wattled lapwing, sirkeer cuckoo, large grey babbler, Bay backed shrike and black drongo.